 Saint Mary-of-the-Woods College offers courses of study leading to one of the following undergraduate degrees: bachelor of arts, bachelor of science, associate in arts and associate in science.
 Each degree requires a basic group of prescribed courses (Woods Core) and a specialization in one or more areas (major).
-Students must successfully complete 125 credit hours and achieve a cumulative GPA of at least a 2.0 in order to earn a bachelor's degree.
+Students must successfully complete 120 credit hours and achieve a cumulative GPA of at least a 2.0 in order to earn a bachelor's degree.
 In addition, students must achieve a minimum GPA of 2.0 in their major and minor coursework, unless the specific major or minor requires a higher GPA.
-To be eligible for an associate degree, students must complete a minimum of 62 credit hours with a cumulative GPA of at least a 2.0.
-In addition, students must achieve a minimum GPA of 2.0 in their major coursework.
+To be eligible for an associate degree, students must complete a minimum of 60 credit hours with a cumulative GPA of at least a 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In addition, students must achieve a minimum GPA of 2.0.
+In their major coursework.

 To earn a degree from SMWC, a minimum of 30 credit hours for the bachelor's degree, and 18 credit hours for the associate degree, must be earned at the College.
 No more than 9 of the final 18 credit hours toward graduation may be taken at another institution.
+Refer to departments or specific program requirements for any credit hour requirement for minors or concentrations.